6 Killer Combinations for Trading Strategies

 - Currency Correlation: Fundamental Strategy – play your currencies like a game of chess

 - Carry Trade: Great alternative strategy

 In the previous lesson, we introduced the important technical indicators.
 We also encouraged the use of two to three indicators simultaneously before deciding on a trend and what action to take, but not more.

 You learned about the technical indicators and saw examples of how they work individually.
 But, as we mentioned in the previous lessons in this course, the best way to build a forex strategy is to combine indicators.

 Now let’s take a look at six winning (in our opinion) combinations of forex indicators, in order to wrap up this subject:

 Moving Average + Stochastic

-This is one of our favorite and most popular trading strategy for short-term trading, and often for long-term signals as well.
+This is one of our favorite and most popular trading strategies for short-term trading, and often for long-term signals as well.
 As you can see, the stochastic is overbought and the price is right below the 100 moving average before it turns south.
 This is a very effective forex strategy, especially if you there are the candlestick formations.
 It is a primary trading strategy in the indices and commodity markets as well.

 Bollinger Bands + Stochastic